MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

 6. Click **Send**

-Bing Ads sends an email invite to the user.
+Microsoft Advertising sends an email invite to the user.
 If the invite doesn’t show up in the inbox, check the Junk Email folder.
 It may take a couple of minutes to receive the invite.
 The following steps show how to accept the invitation.

-1. Open the email from Bing Ads with subject line, Invitation to Bing Ads
+1. Open the email from Microsoft Advertising with subject line, Invitation to Microsoft Advertising
 2. Click the embedded link
 3. Select **Create a new email address** to create an MSA.
 Do not use an existing email address.
 4. Click **Next**